 Moto Z Play has a 5.5-inch Super AMOLED display, the same size and technology as the Moto Z and Z Force, but it brings the resolution and pixel count down.

-It's a 1080p Full HD screen with 403 pixel per inch instead of a 2K resolution (also known as Quad HD).
+It's a 1080p Full HD screen with 403 pixel per inch instead of a 2K resolution.
 It doesn't look as stunning close up, but it's still beautiful and bright enough that you won't complain.

 Even with the resolution change, the Moto Z Play display keeps Motorola's Active Display intact.
 Wave your hand over the phone and it senses your presence with limited information – the time, date and notification icons – all of which requires barely any power.

-Tapping on one reveals more information, like the beginning of an email body.
-Flicking the icon upward opens the message.
+Tapping on a notification icon reveals more information, like the beginning of an email body.
+Flicking the icon up opens the message.
 Flicking it down dismisses it.
 Motorola scores major points with this minor touch.